KaneG9/bank_tech_test/README.md

 | TransactionLogs | deposit        | @logs     |
 |                 | withdraw       |           |

+* Transaction logs are created upon creation of the account via dependancy injection.
 * From these requirements each user story was built up via TDD
 * Once each story was completed it was tested in IRB
 * Errors were then added to prevent negative values being entered into the functions and withdraws for money which was not in the account.